 - Presented work-in-progress at the ECREA conference in Prague

-- Gave a seminar on game design and failure at Humboldt
+- Gave a research seminar at Humboldt

 - Obtained my second master degree (also at Utrecht University)